sivasai2006/CodeGym/DiagonalDifference/ProblemStatement.md

 The left-to-right diagonal => 1 + 5 + 9 = 15.
 The right to left diagonal = 3 + 5 + 9 = 17. <br />
 Their absolute difference is |15 - 17| = 2.
 # Function description #
 Complete the diagonalDifference function in the editor below.
-It must return an integer representing the absolute diagonal difference. diagonalDifference takes the following parameter:<br />
+It must return an integer representing the absolute diagonal difference. <br />
+diagonalDifference takes the following parameter:<br /><br />
 •	arr: an array of integers .
 # Input Format #
 The first line contains a single integer, n, the number of rows and columns in the matrix .